Shockingly Affordable Holiday Roasts

 Instead of pork crown roast

-A crown roast gets its name because it looks like — you guessed it — a crown.
+The classic holiday crown roast of pork gets its name because it looks like — you guessed it — a crown.
 To make it, the butcher ties a rack or two of bone-in pork loin into a circle.
 The presentation is stunning, but it’s also the priciest pork roast you can buy.
 Luckily, when it comes to pork you’ve got several affordable options suitable for roasting.

 The words “cranberry orange glaze” pretty much sing holidays, don’t they?
 And it’s a perfect way to add some zing to an inexpensive cut like a pork loin roast.
 (Note: pork loin roast is different from pork tenderloin, which costs a few dollars more per pound.)
 The loin roast comes from the area of the pig between the shoulder and the back leg, which happens to be the leanest and most tender.
 It’s pretty irresistible all by itself, but adding that glaze just makes it festive.

-Simple and beautiful, this roast uses just a handful of ingredients to make a memorable holiday meal.
+Simple and beautiful, Paula Deen's roast uses just a handful of ingredients to make a memorable holiday meal.
 About halfway through the cooking time, you could add some small potatoes and baby carrots to the roasting pan to have instant sides, ready to go.

 A classic Italian roast, traditional porchetta involves deboning, stuffing, and rolling an entire pig.
 If you’re like me, you don’t have access to a deboned pig — so let’s go with this one, made using inexpensive pork belly instead.
-You’ll sprinkle the meat with thyme and rosemary leaves, fennel seeds, and garlic before rolling it up and roasting for a couple of hours.
+You’ll sprinkle the meat with coarse salt, black pepper, thyme and rosemary leaves, fennel seeds, and garlic before rolling it up and roasting for a couple of hours.
 Yup, it’s a project — but isn’t that what makes a holiday meal special?
 And look at that crispy skin.

 Favorite side dishes for a holiday roast

 What to serve with Christmas roast?
-The way I see it, you can go two ways with your sides: If you’ve got a few extra bucks, you can go fancy, since the ingredients will still be cheaper than meat.
-Or if you’re watching your budget, you can take an approach similar to what you did with the roast — upgrade humble ingredients with smart twists.
+The way I see it, you can go two ways with your holiday dinner sides: If you’ve got a few extra bucks, you can go fancy, since the ingredients will still be cheaper than meat.
+Or if you’re watching your budget, you can take an approach similar to what you did with the main course — upgrade humble ingredients with smart twists.

 Romanesco is broccoli’s cooler, harder to find (and likely a bit more expensive) cousin, and the florets happen to look a lot like Christmas trees.
 Take advantage of that fact and stand them upright in a luscious cheese sauce, then sprinkle with grated Parmesan to look like snow.